 Conjurer is a “cluster bootstrap agent” that connects and registers the nodes with the Controller.
 Information about the Controller and authentication credentials for registration is available in the activation secrets files.

-- Once this step is complete, the node will show up on the Web Console with status as DISCOVERED.
+Once the run conjurer step is complete, the node will show up on the Web Console with the status as DISCOVERED.

 STEP 7: Approve Node¶